By Les Mottosky

 This is the shift we’re living through.

 Odd obsessions, nonlinear thinking, uncomfortable questions, intuitive leaps —once the exclusive domain of the weirdo – are exactly what create breakthroughs.
 The people who see around corners don’t arrive there by following the straight path.
-They zig when others zag.
-Pushing forward a scintillating solution that looks ridiculous right up until it's accepted as inevitable.
+They zig when others zag; pushing forward a scintillating solution that looks ridiculous right up until it's accepted as inevitable.

 You already know what makes you weird.
 You’ve probably spent years managing it, hiding it, or apologizing for it.
 You were told to be “more realistic,” “tone it down,” or “stay in your lane.”

-That advice aged poorly.
+That advice has aged like milk.

 We don’t need more polished normals.
 We need people willing to trust their strange angle on reality long enough to test it.
 Weird is no longer the opposite of competent.
 It’s become the raw material of the remarkable.